MarioIannotta/Postfix-expression-evaluator/README.md

 Basically, instead of write `(3 + 4) * 5` you write `3 4 + 5 *`.

 # Why
-An expression written in postfix notation is easier to evaluate than a standard one because you haven't to consider parenthesis.
+An expression written in postfix notation is easier to evaluate than a standard one because you don't have to consider parenthesis.

 # How does the script works?
 For a given string rappresenting a postfix expression, the script will calculate